 However, unlike butterflies, moths are known to be nocturnal insects, which denies them the use of vision to locate food.
 Moths also have larger antennae than butterflies, which are devoid of knobs.
 The larger antennae give moths excellent olfactory senses, enabling them to feed on flowers that bloom at night.
 These flowers radiate an intense smell that is effortlessly picked up by wandering moths.

-Unfortunately, moths have acquired a nefarious reputation for ripping holes in your beloved sweaters.
-That being said, adult moths found reposing on fabrics are highly misunderstood creatures; they do not, as we’ll find out, feed on fabrics.
-In fact, some species of adult moths lack the apparatus to chew food itself – they don’t have mouthparts to feed on anything!
+Unfortunately, moths have acquired a nefarious reputation for ripping holes in our beloved sweaters.
+That being said, adult moths found reposing on fabrics are highly misunderstood creatures; they are not eating your favorite winter wrap.
+It’s the larvae of the moth, also called caterpillars, which are the culprits.
+In fact, some species of adult moths lack the apparatus to chew food at all—they don’t have mouthparts to feed on anything!

 Yet, if adult moths seldom eat anything, how do larvae grow into sepia-winged adults?
 What do they eat?

 What do larvae eat?

 After a larva spurts into existence, it has only two indispensable aims: to gain weight in order to proceed into the next phase of their life cycle, and throughout its youth, to avoid being killed by a predator.